 Before you get started

-There are 3 ways to add your map image to your phone:
+There are 3 ways to add a map image to your phone:

-In this example, we will do the first way: From your Android phone, download a map image from the Internet.
+In this example, we will use the first option: Using your Android phone, download a map image from the Internet.

-- To download a map image of Point Reyes National Seashore, on the coast of California, US, scan the QR code next to the map image below, or enter this URL (http://www.custommapsapp.com/tutorial) into your Android phone's browser, and touch the map image displayed below.
+To download a map image of Point Reyes National Seashore, on the coast of California, US, enter this URL (http://www.custommapsapp.com/tutorial) into your Android phone's browser, and touch the map image displayed below.

 Create a new map

-Add your first tie point to the map
+Add the first tie point to the map

 Once you have lined up your map image with Google Maps as best you can (it doesn't have to be too perfect!), click the "Accept" button.

-Add your second tie point to the map
+Add a second tie point to the map

 Preview your map